UNIVERSITY ACADEMY 92

 Our industry partners play a vital role in shaping both the curriculum you study and your student experience.
 From delivering guest lectures and masterclasses to providing internships and graduate roles.
 Here are just some of our partners:

-Meet the Sports Team
+Meet the Sport Team

-Eoin Murray, Head of Sport
+Eoin Murray - Head of Sport

 Eoin Murray